isralduke/thatbook/29-joel.md

 > <a name="3:17">3:17</a> You will be convinced that I the LORD am your God,
 > dwelling on Zion, my holy mountain.
-> Jerusalem will be holy—
+> Jerusalem will be holy —
 > conquering armies will no longer pass through it.
 > <a name="3:18">3:18</a> On that day the mountains will drip with sweet wine,
 > and the hills will flow with milk.